George (band): Background

 For most of george's career, the band consisted of Katie Noonan on vocals and keyboards, her brother Tyrone Noonan on vocals, guitar and keyboards, Geoff Green on drums and percussion, Paulie Bromley on bass guitar and Nick Stewart on guitar.
 Geoff Hooton, a bass guitar player, left the band in early 2000 and was replaced by Bromley.
-The band was originally founded by the Noonans, Stewart and Stewart's twin brother James.
+The band was originally founded by the Noonans, Stewart and Stewart's twin brother James Stewart.
 The latter would leave the band early on, however, to pursue a career in acting.

 The Noonans formed the nucleus of the band, doing most of the songwriting and lead vocals.
 Stewart also contributed to many of the band's tunes.
 The Noonans grew up with a background in classical music; their mother, Maggie Noonan, is a well-known opera singer.
 Katie Noonan studied opera and jazz at the Queensland Conservatorium.

 Stewart grew up listening to and playing rock music.
 Bromley played in the underground Brisbane rock band Pangaea with Ben Ely of Regurgitator.
 Green studied music at the Queensland University of Technology.